linuxkit/linuxkit/docs/yaml.md

 ## `kernel`

-This section defines the kernel configuration.
+The `kernel` section defines the kernel configuration.
 The `image` field specifies the Docker image, which should contain a `bzImage` (for `amd64` architecture, others may vary) and a file called `kernel.tar` which is a tarball that is unpacked into the root, which should usually contain a kernel modules directory.
 See [`kernel/`](../kernel/) for source code. `cmdline`